Basantk012/Basantk012-auth-with-jwt-and-nodemailer/README.md

-# Auth with JWT and Nodemailer
+# Authentication with JWT and Nodemailer

 This project demonstrates how to implement authentication in a Node.js application using **JSON Web Tokens (JWT)** and **Nodemailer** for email functionalities.
 It includes user registration, login, token generation, and sending emails with Nodemailer.